233 Asterope

-Asterope (minor planet designation: 233 Asterope) is a large main-belt asteroid that was discovered on 11 May 1883, by French astronomer Alphonse Borrelly at Marseille Observatory in Marseille, France.
+233 Asterope is a large main-belt asteroid that was discovered on 11 May 1883, by French astronomer Alphonse Borrelly at Marseille Observatory in Marseille, France.
 The asteroid was named after Asterope (or Sterope), one of the Pleiades.

 This asteroid is orbiting the Sun with a semimajor axis of 2.66 AU, a period of 4.34 years, and an eccentricity of 0.10.
 The orbital plane is inclined by 7.68° to the plane of the ecliptic.
 It is a rare T-type asteroid and has a relatively dark surface.
 The spectrum of 233 Asterope bears a resemblance to Troilite, a sulfurous iron mineral found in most iron meteorites.